payplug/payplug-woocommerce/readme.txt

 2. Display on a WordPress website

 == Changelog ==
+= 2.1.2 =
+* Minor fixes
+* Tested up to Woocommerce 7.3.0
+* Tested up to Wordpress 6.1.1

 = 2.1.1 =
 * Minor fixes and graphic improvements
 * Tested up to Woocommerce 7.1.0